Global Jeanswear Leader Saves Water, Goes Green and Boosts Bottom Line

 Americans use more water and energy to wash and dry their jeans than consumers in the other markets.

-Consumers in the U.K. and France mostly air dry their jeans and use more hot water than others.
+Consequently consumers in the U.K. and France mostly air dry their jeans.
+That’s as well using more hot water than others.

 You can learn more about the latest LCA and LS&Co.’s sustainability efforts on www.levistrauss.com.
 Information can also be found at www.levi.com/progress.